letsdrink/ouzo-goodies/README.md

 $this->assertEquals("result", $result);
 ```

-This is just the taste of Ouzo.
+This is just a taste of Ouzo.
 Look at the documentation for more goodies.

 ###Where to get it